DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/reference/models/idp.md

 * ***ClientSecret***

     The client secret.
 By default this is the plaintext client secret and great consideration should be taken if this value is to be stored as plaintext in the store.
-It is possible to store this in a protected way and then unprotecting when loaded from the store either by implementing a custom *IIdentityProviderStore* or registering a custom *IConfigureNamedOptions\<OpenIdConnectOptions>*.
+It is possible to store this in a protected way and then unprotect when loading from the store either by implementing a custom *IIdentityProviderStore* or registering a custom *IConfigureNamedOptions\<OpenIdConnectOptions>*.

 * ***Scope***